How Long Does a Process Server Have to Serve You in California?

 Is there a 60-day deadline to serve a defendant in California?

 Judicial Council rules generally require service within 60 days of filing a civil complaint, though the court can grant extensions for good cause.
-The actual deadline depends on the type of case.
+The actual deadline depends on the type of case — evictions, restraining orders, and small claims all have different timelines.

 What happens if the process server can't serve the defendant in time?

 If service can't be completed by the deadline, the plaintiff can file a motion requesting an extension, explaining why service wasn't completed and what attempts were made.
-Courts typically grant extensions when there's a legitimate reason.
+Courts typically grant extensions when there's a legitimate reason and documented attempts.

-Can a process server serve someone at any time of day?
+Can a process server serve someone at any time of day in California?

 Does substitute service take longer to be effective than personal service?

 Yes.
-Under CCP 415.20, substitute service is deemed complete 10 days after mailing the copy.
-Personal service is effective immediately.
-This matters for calculating response deadlines and other case timelines.
+Under CCP § 415.20, substitute service is deemed complete 10 days after mailing the copy to the same address where documents were left.
+Personal service is effective immediately upon delivery.
+This timing gap matters for calculating response deadlines.

 Need Documents Served on a Deadline?

 Don't cut it close.
-Northbound Legal provides standard, rush, and same-day process serving in Richmond and the Bay Area.
+Northbound Legal provides standard, rush, and same-day process serving in Richmond and throughout Contra Costa County.

 View Same-Day Service Options